 QUESTION: Our CC&Rs require that board members be owners.
 The son of a member wants to run for the board.
 He has an unrecorded quit claim deed (he claims it's unrecorded for tax reasons).
 Does this qualify him to run for the board?

-No, an unrecorded deed does not qualify him to serve on the board.
-People who walk around with "pocket deeds" (unrecorded deeds they carry in their pocket) usually do so for reasons other than taxes.
-If your non-member wants to run for the board, he needs to record the deed and become a member
+ANSWER: Associations are required to disqualify anyone who is not a member of the association at the time of the nomination.
+(Civ.
+Code §5105(b).)
+An unrecorded deed does not make a person a member of the association or qualify him to serve on the board.
+People who walk around with "pocket deeds" (unrecorded deeds they carry in their pocket) often do so for reasons other than taxes.
+If your non-member wants to run for the board, he should record his deed and become a member of the association.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.